Can seven women stop the most powerful army the world has seen?

 Celestine knows she can inspire the citizens of Ilari to do what needs to be done.
 Perhaps it’s time to put her inhibitions aside and use her voice to save those she loves.

-She’s the One Who Can’t Keep Quiet will be available January 14, 2022 and you can pre-order it now.
+She’s the One Who Can’t Keep Quiet was released on January 14, 2022.
+Find it almost everywhere.

 She’s the One Who Won’t Behave